IrascibleBasil/pharis-mod-list/README.md

 ## [Scrolls of The Nine Barriers](https://www.nexusmods.com/morrowind/mods/45831)

 ## [Silent Island](https://www.nexusmods.com/morrowind/mods/50274)
-Replace the icons with the ones in the OpenMW Icons folder.
+Replace the icons with the ones in the OpenMW Icons folder

 ## [Sorcerer of Alteration](https://www.nexusmods.com/morrowind/mods/51224)